Alert Number: CA050169_5/13/20(5/21)

-The Department of Financial Institutions (DFI) has received two complaints against iwillsaveyourhome.com.
-One consumer alleges that the company sent her a series of abusive text messages after she told the company to stop sending her unsolicited messages.
+The Department of Financial Institutions (DFI) has received multiple complaints about iwillsaveyourhome.com.
+Several consumers allege that iwillsaveyourhome.com sent them multiple, unwanted text messages offering loan modification services.
+One consumer reported that the company also sent her abusive text messages after she told the company to stop contacting her.
 Another consumer states that he paid the company over $5,200 up front for loan modification services.

 The following contact information has been associated with the company: